brosensteiner/AmiraTclPackages/README.markdown

 #Installation

-Probably the easiest way is to append the package path to the "auto\_path" variable, so it is possible to have a costum file path.
+Probably the easiest way is to append the package path to Tcl´s auto\_path variable, so it is possible to have a costum file path.
 To do this execute the following steps:

 - open the Amira.init file ($AMIRA\_ROOT/share/resources/Amira/Amira.init)
 - add the following line (does´t matter where): lappend auto\_path "here stands the path to the package file"